Hide (unit): Anglo-Saxon England

-The hide was a measure of value rather than a measurement of area, but the logic of its assessment is not easy to understand, especially as assessments were changed from time to time and not always consistently.
-By the end of the Anglo-Saxon period it was a measure of 'the taxable worth of an area of land', but it had no fixed relationship to its area, the number of ploughteams working on it, or its population; nor was it limited to the arable land on an estate.
+The hide is a measure of value rather than a measurement of area, but the logic of its assessment is not easy to understand, especially as assessments were changed from time to time and not always consistently.
+By the end of the Anglo-Saxon period, it was a measure of the taxable worth of an area of land, but it had no fixed relationship to its area, the number of ploughteams working on it, or its population; nor was it limited to the arable land on an estate.
 According to Bailey, "It is a commonplace that the hide in 1086 had a very variable extent on the ground; the old concept of 120 acres cannot be sustained."
 Many details of the development of the system during the 350 years which elapsed between the time of Bede and the Domesday Book remain obscure.
-According to Sir Frank Stenton, "Despite the work of many great scholars the hide of early English texts remains a term of elusive meaning."
-The fact that assessments consistently tended to be made in units of 5 hides or multiples of 5 hides goes to show that we are not speaking of fixed or even approximate acreages and this applies not only to the 11th century but to charters of the 7th and 8th centuries.
+According to historian Frank Stenton, "Despite the work of many great scholars the hide of early English texts remains a term of elusive meaning."

+The fact that assessments tended to be made in multiples of 5 hides indicates the hide is not in terms of area, and this applies to the 11th century as well as to charters of the 7th and 8th centuries.
 Nevertheless, the hide became the basis of an artificial system of assessment of land for purposes of taxation, which lasted for a long period.
-The most consistent aspect of the hide is described as follows by Dr Sally Harvey (referring particularly to Domesday Book): "Both Maitland and Vinogradoff long ago noticed that there was a general tendency throughout Domesday for a hide of land to be worth £1, or, put another way, for land producing £1 of income to be assessed at one hide."
+The most consistent aspect of the hide is described as follows by Sally Harvey (referring particularly to Domesday Book): "Both Maitland and Vinogradoff long ago noticed that there was a general tendency throughout Domesday for a hide of land to be worth £1, or, put another way, for land producing £1 of income to be assessed at one hide."

-A number of early documents referring to hides have survived, but these can only be seen as steps in the development of the concept of the hide and do not enable us to see the full story.

-The document known as the Tribal Hidage is a very early list thought to date possibly from the 7th century, but known only from a later and unreliable manuscript.
+The document known as the Tribal Hidage is a very early list thought to date possibly from the 7th century but known only from a later and unreliable manuscript.
 It is a list of tribes and small kingdoms owing tribute to an overlord and of the proportionate liability or quota imposed on each of them.
 This is expressed in terms of hides, though we have no details as to how these were arrived at nor how they were converted into a cash liability.
 The Burghal Hidage (early 10th century) is a list of boroughs giving the hide assessments of neighbouring districts which were liable to contribute to the defence of the borough, each contributing to the maintenance and manning of the fortifications in proportion to the number of hides for which they answered.